 “We don’t care.
 But check it out, it’s what Jack and I are into now.
 The Neighborhoods is Minehan’s creation.”

 Joey left, returning with two pitchers of beer to warm us and the other bands up.
-We had no problem getting to use their amps.
+There was no problem getting to use their amps.
 I told David that we were going on as the Neighborhoods.
 He was stoked.
 We hooked up the MOOG, with Jace using it as a drum machine.
 Minehan remained off-stage while we set up.
 I started the intro to ‘Suffragette City” and David came prancing on stage, pacing back and forth until it was time for him to sing.
-I channeled Mick Ronson and he started out without his guitar, just singing.
+I channeled Mick Ronson.
+He started out without his guitar, just singing.

 ‘(Hey man) I gotta straighten my face